 Though known primarily for its work with retirees, retirement benefits and employee pensions, the Springfield Area Chapter of the State Universities Annuitants Association has been investing in future generations at UIS since 1998.
 The Springfield Area Chapter of State Universities Annuitants Association Scholarship is awarded annually to a full-time undergraduate student in good academic standing.
 Applicant must also be a U.S. citizen.

 Created by Joe Terril, President and Owner of Terril and Company, created this endowed scholarship in honor of his mother, Edith B. Terril.
 Joe graduated from UIS (then SSU) in 1975 with a degree in Economics.
 You can learn more about his business, based in St. Louis, at www.terrilco.com.
-This campus-wide unrestricted scholarship for undergraduates with financial need qualifies for the Access Illinois Match.

 We welcome your inquiries.
 Please feel free to contact us.